tomaslibal/onlineformsmarker/README.md

 -------------

-![Image showing an example of the syntax](http://libal.eu/imghost/ofm1.PNG "Sample syntax") Input as text demonstrating the syntax
+![Image showing an example of the syntax](http://libal.eu/imghost/ofm1.PNG "Sample syntax")
+<br>Input as text demonstrating the syntax

 Result
 ------

-![Image showing processed syntax into a HTML code](http://libal.eu/imghost/ofm2.PNG "Processed syntax") Result in a web browser running on a local server
+![Image showing processed syntax into a HTML code](http://libal.eu/imghost/ofm2.PNG "Processed syntax")
+<br>Result in a web browser running on a local server

 (The results differ according to used stylesheets)